 Supporting and sharing practice between dance artists and teachers working in the public and private dance sectors is a priority for Chance to Dance.
 A professional development programme designed and delivered in collaboration with the Royal Ballet School provides the forum to explore and strengthen the convergence between recreational, vocational and community dance practice.
 The programme is delivered as a core part of each cycle of Chance to Dance and provides artists with the opportunity to practically and creatively explore classical ballet technique, artistry and pedagogical topics relevant to current dance teaching practice.

 In 2018/19, we are testing a new model of delivery for Chance to Dance, working in five primary schools in Thurrock and partnering with local dance schools in Essex.
 We are delighted to be working with Junior Masters, Anthony Clifford Dance Studios, Dance2Drama and Essex Dance Theatre.

 With support from

-Generously supported by the Royal Opera House Endowment Fund, Kim Samuel, J. Paul Getty Jr Charitable Trust, Orinoco Foundation, Gisela Graham Foundation, Fowler Smith and Jones Trust, Chapman Charitable Trust, Gonzalo and Maria Garcia, Simon Holden and donors who wish to remain anonymous.
+Generously supported by the Royal Opera House Endowment Fund, Mohn Westlake Foundation, The Linbury Trust, Orinoco Foundation, The Thistle Trust, Weinstock Fund, Chapman Charitable Trust, Gonzalo and Maria Garcia, Simon Holden, The Anthony and Elizabeth Mellows Charitable Trust and donors who wish to remain anonymous.